 Stanley Cup Playoff Moments

 On April 16, 1970, Bobby Orr scored twice to raise his playoff total to a new record of seven goals by a defenseman.
 He broke the mark of five he shared with the Blackhawks’ Earl Seibert (1938, 10 games) and Red Kelly (1954, 12 games) of the Red Wings.
-He went on to score nine goals that playoff run, which was a record for defenseman until Paul Coffey scored 12 in 1985.
+He scored nine goals that playoff run, which was a record for defenseman until Paul Coffey scored 12 in 1985.

 On April 16.
-1988, the Washington Capitals completed one of the greatest comebacks in Stanley Cup playoffs history; not only in a game but in a series, as well.
-The Flyers took a 3-1 series lead in their Patrick Division Semifinals before the Capitals stormed back to force a Game 7.
+1988, the Washington Capitals completed one of the greatest comebacks in Stanley Cup playoffs history, not only in a game but in a series, as well.
+The Flyers took a 3-1 series lead in the Patrick Division Semifinals before the Capitals stormed back to force a Game 7.
 Philadelphia appeared to be in command by jumping out to a 3-0 lead in the deciding game.
-However, the Capitals storm back and Dale Hunter’s goal six minutes into overtime sends them on to the next round.
+However, the Capitals came back, and Dale Hunter’s goal six minutes into overtime sent them on to the next round.

-Wayne Gretzky made his Stanley Cup playoffs debut for the St. Louis Blues on April 16, 1996.
-He picked up assists on all three Blues’ goals in their 3-1 win over at the Maple Leafs.
+Wayne Gretzky made his Stanley Cup Playoffs debut for the St. Louis Blues on April 16, 1996.
+He picked up assists on all three Blues’ goals in their 3-1 win at the Maple Leafs.